NoahTheCat/Autosampler/docs/Build  and Setup/Flash new code.md

 <u>Complie the code and send it to the Autosampler</u>

 3. Click the "Tick" symbol on the top left (circled green) to complie the code.
 This will take a minute or so.
-If you made no mistakes you shuold get a `Code verified!
+If you made no mistakes you should get a `Code verified!
 Great work` message at the bottom.

 4. Click the "Lightening" symbol on the top left to send the complied code to the Autosampler.
 This will also take a minute or so.

 5. The AutoSampler should start flashing magenta as it recieved the update. once it has updated it will restart and be ready for use.

    <img src="../img/otaUpdate.gif" width="350:" />